ggfincke/reactive-themes/README.md

 4. Press `F5` to launch the Extension Development Host
 5. Test with the example files in the `examples/` directory

-### From Marketplace (Coming Soon!)
+### Marketplace (planned)

-Once published, you'll be able to install directly from the VS Code Extensions marketplace.
+Once published you'll be able to install directly from the VS Code Marketplace.
+Until then, you can package a VSIX locally (with `vsce package`) and install it via VS Code's "Install from VSIX" command.

 ---